Home Experience KU KU Online MBA Blog Jobs requiring an MBA: A comprehensive guide

 Technology

-Technology is shaping the current business landscape, and will continue to play a significant role for every business in the future.
+Technology is shaping the current business landscape and will continue to play a significant role in every business in the future.
 In 2016, the tech industry recruited more MBA candidates than any other industry, surpassing consulting and banking/finance.4

 The tech MBA hiring trend looks likely to continue, with Amazon recently announcing two new headquarters outside New York City and Washington, DC, and planning to hire 50,000 people—including many in high-level management positions—between the two locations.6